Daniel-Liu-c0deb0t/cute-nucleotides/README.md

 encoding and decoding be done if we squeeze every last cycle out of my CPU?
 Spoiler: we can go faster than `memcpy` (`std::ptr::copy_nonoverlapping` in Rust).

-In general, we can avoid costly branches, reduce data dependencies, use undiscernible magic numbers, and exploit special vectorized instructions for maximum speed.
+In general, we can avoid costly branches, reduce data dependencies, use indiscernible magic numbers, and exploit special vectorized instructions for maximum speed.

-## Nucleotides to bits conversion
+## Encoding 🧬➡️🔟
 The goal here is fast, case-insensitive conversion of a string of nucleotides to pairs of bits:
 `{A, T/U, C, G} -> {00, 10, 01, 11}`.
 Here, I give a brief overview of every method that I implemented: